InstitutionalGrammar/IG-Book/book-talk.md

 For general information about the book, you can visit the publisher's website.
 For more detailed information, associated concepts, and supplementary material, please can consult the book website (this website).

-Publisher's book website: https://link.springer.com/book/10.1007/978-3-030-86372-2 (Note: Check whether your university or research institutes has a library subscription that may make the book available to you at no cost.)
+Publisher's book website: https://link.springer.com/book/10.1007/978-3-030-86372-2 (Note: Check whether your university or research institute's has a library subscription that may make the book available to you at no cost.)

 Book website: https://newinstitutionalgrammar.org/